assansanogo/moretestgithubactions/README.md

 # 1. Challenges

+I designed the solutions with a stack of tools which are the closest to Streamline stack.
+(in contrast to my current mastered stack: Python, AWS)

+The challenges (in decreasing priority):

+- unfamiliarity with R  (need further training)
 - unfamiliarity with GCP (need further training)
-- unfamiliarity with R  (need further training)
 - github actions/workflow

 The solution has been designed with the focus on the 4 points :